NSPC911/jot/README.md

 # jot.
+<sub>I forgot OneNote exists</sub>
 ## Overview
 jot. is a note manager through the CLI.
-It is a simple two-panel app to show everything you need
+It is a simple two-panel app to show everything you need.

 ## Install
 1. Clone the repository